deaxmachina/food-facts/README.md

-# Nutriotion Facts Comparison Dashboard
+# Nutrition Facts Comparison Dashboard

 ## Description:
-- Simple React App fetching nutrition facts from API (https://developer.edamam.com/) and allowing for nutritional comparison via a small dashboard.
+- Simple React App fetching nutrition facts from API (https://developer.edamam.com/) and allowing for nutritional comparison of foods via a small dashboard.
 - Has a node and express backend.
-- Uses recharts for the visualisation and material ui for the design.
+- Uses Nivo for the visualisation and material ui.
 ## Website
 https://nutritioncharts.herokuapp.com/